 - showing respect for spaces, furniture and equipment

 Responsible Use of Technology

 Students are not required to have cell phones or personal devices at school.
 Technology resources are provided by the school when appropriate for educational purposes.
 Students may use the student phone, at the school, after receiving permission from the office.
-If students bring a cell phone and/or personal device to school, they will be expected to keep it in their locker during class/instructional time.
 Teachers may give permission, in exceptional circumstances, for students to bring their cell phones/personal devices to class and to use them for educational purposes only.
-Students may access their cell phones/personal devices during breaks and lunchtime as well as before or after school.
 If parents need to contact their child during class/instructional time due to an emergency, we would ask that they contact the school office.